AdobeDocs/commerce-merchant-services.en/help/live-search/rules.md

 ## Default rule

-You can set a default rule that is applied when no search term is
+You can set a default rule that is applied when no search term is provided, or no other search rule can be applied.
+If you set the default rule to "Most Purchased", then all queries will default to that ranking type, unless super-ceded by a more specific search term.
+No search term can be set for the default rule.

 ## Order of precedence with multiple rules